Cloud Innovation Centre

-Stakeholders will be invited to be part of a transitional team to determine challenge project selection criteria and governance for the CIC.
+Stakeholders are invited to be part of a transitional team to determine challenge project selection criteria and governance for the CIC.
 This transition team will complete its work over the next six months (into early 2020).

-Amazon will contribute three FTE to the CIC including a Digital Innovation Lead, a Program Manager and a Solution Architect.
-UBC will contribute three FTE as well: an academic director, a project manager and an IT professional.
-There will also be post-doctoral teaching & learning fellows, co-op students and others working in the CIC.
+Amazon contributes three FTE to the CIC including a Digital Innovation Lead, a Program Manager and a Solution Architect.
+UBC contributes three FTE as well: an academic director, a project manager and an IT professional.
+There are post-doctoral teaching & learning fellows, co-op students and others working in the CIC.

-The CIC at UBC will officially launch in early 2020.
+The CIC at UBC officially launched on January 27th, 2020.

 July 10, 2019